Research

 - Improving Jet Distributions with Effective Field Theory

-- Infrared Lorentz violation and Slowly Instantaneous Electricity
+- Infrared Lorentz violation and slowly instantaneous electricity

-- Unification and the Hierarchy from AdS5
+- Unification and the hierarchy from AdS5